Create Self-Signed S/MIME Certificates

 Step 7: Sign the Certificate Using the Certificate Authority

-NOTE: As mentioned in Step 2, if the distribution already has a proper configuration file, then the smime.cnf file created in Step 2 is unnecessary and the last two arguments must be excluded from the command, i.e., remove -extfile c:\openssl\smime.cnf -extensions smime.
+NOTE: If the distribution already has a proper configuration file (as mentioned in Step 2), the smime.cnf file created earlier is unnecessary, and the last two arguments must be excluded from the command, i.e., remove -extfile c:\openssl\smime.cnf -extensions smime.
 Please confirm that the extensions listed in the [smime] section in the above configuration file exist in the default configuration before removing the last two arguments.

-At this point, we are finally creating the personal self-signed certificate.
-The configuration file created in Step 2 is used to set the necessary extensions and the certificate authority is used to sign the new personal certificate.
+This step creates the personal self-signed certificate.
+The configuration file created in Step 2 sets the necessary extensions and the certificate authority signs the new personal certificate.

 Execute the following command (increment set_serial with each signing request):